 Once the judgment is rendered you will have to pay a judgment fee.
 If you are not satisfied with the court's decision and decide to file an appeal, you will have to pay an appeal fee.
 In the FBiH, the amounts of court fees are regulated at cantonal level and defined based on the value or nature of the dispute.
 Minimum amounts of court fees range from 20 BAM to 50 BAM, while maximum amounts range from 5,000 BAM to 10,000 BAM, depending on canton.
 Before filing a lawsuit or an appeal, you can ask the court about the amounts of court fees or you can calculate them based on the respective cantonal law on court fees.
-In Annex I of the Guide you can find information on amounts of court fees in each canton as well as links to all ten cantonal laws on court fees and court fee calculators.
+In Annex I of the Guide you can find information on amounts of court fee calculators.